jesusmah/refarch-cloudnative-wfd-appetizer/README.md

 Microservice Builder runs on a Jenkins pipeline.
 Basically Jenkins runs in a docker container and it is deployed on Kubernetes using helm.

 This jenkins should be integrated with the Github.
-The repository to which you push the code shold be integrated to Microservice Builder pipeline through Github.
+The repository to which you push the code should be integrated to Microservice Builder pipeline through Github.
 Then only Microservice Builder will be able to pick your code.

 To find instructions on how to set your Microservice Builder pipeline up, click [here](https://www.ibm.com/support/knowledgecenter/en/SS5PWC/pipeline.html).